 By becoming a mobile Notary, you travel to a customer’s home or office to perform notarizations.
 And because of this personalized service, you may charge separate fees for your travel, office supplies, printing or other non-Notary services.

 Depending on where you live, you may be able to charge separate travel fees.
 Depending on your state Notary travel fee rules, you may be able to charge the standard IRS mileage or you might charge flat fees for distances up to 25 miles, 50 miles and so on.
-Some mobile Notaries charge a flat fee for the entire visit based on travel, administrative services and the number of notarizations needed.
-How you break down your service fees beyond notarizations generally is up to you, but you should always make sure to follow state laws and that your client understands and accepts the fees before the appointment.
+Some mobile Notaries charge a flat fee for the entire visit, which includes travel, administrative services, and the number of notarizations required.
+How you break down your service fees beyond notarizations is generally up to you, but you should always ensure that you follow state laws and that your client understands and accepts the fees before the appointment.

 Valerie Barrett, an experienced mobile Notary in Orange County, California, also charges separate service fees if a mobile Notary request requires additional services or takes place under unusual conditions.
 For example, sometimes she will be asked to travel outside business hours (such as before 8 a.m. or after 7 p.m.), or the notarization may take place on a holiday or at an unusual location such as a jail or airport.
-In these situations, Barrett contacts the signer in advance to let them know that there will be an additional service fee charged separately from the statutory notarization fee.
+In these situations, Barrett contacts the signer in advance to inform them that an additional service fee will be charged, separate from the statutory notarization fee.

 Barrett prepared a personal fee checklist for special services that she uses as a reference when negotiating travel or other additional requests such as photocopying documents for a customer.
 “It’s important to factor in your expenses and keep them in mind when negotiating travel and service fees,” Barrett said.
 “For example, if I’m going to a jail facility to perform a notarization, I know I will usually be charged for parking.
 I add that to my travel fee for the trip.”